Tax in Ireland

 Who is the tax authority in Ireland?

-The Office of the Revenue Commissioners (Revenue) is the principal Irish tax authority, established under the Ministers and Secretaries Act 1924 and operating under the Department of Finance.
-Revenue administers Income Tax, Universal Social Charge, Pay Related Social Insurance (in conjunction with the Department of Social Protection), Corporation Tax, Value Added Tax, Capital Gains Tax, Capital Acquisitions Tax (gift and inheritance), Stamp Duty, Local Property Tax, Customs, and Excise.
-The Tax Appeals Commission is the independent first-instance appellate body for tax disputes.
-Revenue's primary public-facing guidance is the Tax and Duty Manual, supplemented by Statements of Practice, eBriefs, and the operational Revenue Online Service (ROS) [SC1][SC2].
-Chartered Accountants regulated by Chartered Accountants Ireland and the Irish Tax Institute's Chartered Tax-Adviser (CTA) credential are the principal credentialed tax practitioners.
+The Office of the Revenue Commissioners (Coimisinéirí Ioncaim) is Ireland's principal tax authority, established under the Ministers and Secretaries Act 1924.
+Revenue administers Income Tax, USC, PRSI (alongside the Department of Social Protection), Corporation Tax, VAT, CGT, Capital Acquisitions Tax, Stamp Duty, Local Property Tax, Customs, and Excise.
+The Tax Appeals Commission is the independent first-instance appellate body for disputes.

 How is Irish tax residency determined?